Skip to main content

 Property improvements

-Before 1 July or when renovation work is complete, Quotable Value checks the property and amends the valuation to include the work.
+Before 1 July or when renovation work is complete, QV checks the property and amends the valuation to include the work.
 If the project is not complete before 1 July, values will be re-assessed to include work completed at that point and checked each year until finished.
 You will receive a notice reflecting the revised value.
 This notice supersedes any previous valuations.

 If you've done major work on your home that didn't need consent, for example rebuilding a kitchen, you can contact Quotable Value to include the improvements in the next revaluation.